Jason-3: Scientific applications

 The primary users of Jason-3 data are people who are dependent on marine and weather forecasts for public safety, commerce and environmental purposes.
 Other users include scientists and people who are concerned with global warming and its relation to the ocean.
 National Oceanic and Atmospheric Administration (NOAA) and European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) are using the data primarily for monitoring wind and waves on the high seas, hurricane intensity, ocean surface currents, El Niño and La Niña forecasts, water levels of lakes and rivers.
 Jason-3 also reports on environmental issues such as algae blooms and oil spills.
 NASA and CNES are more interested in the research aspect, in terms of understanding and planning for climate change.
 Jason-3 can measure climate change via sea surface height because sea surface rise, averaged over annual time scales, is accelerated by warming global temperatures.
 Ultimately, the benefits of Jason-3 data will transfer to people and to the economy.

 Orbit

 Jason-3 flies at the same 9.9-day repeat track orbit and this means the satellite will make observations over the same ocean point every 9.9 days.
 The orbital parameters are: 66.05º inclination, 1,380 km apogee, 1,328 km perigee, 112 minutes per revolution around Earth.
-It is flying 1 minute behind Jason-2.
-The 1-minute time delay is applied in order to not miss any data collection between missions.
+It was set to fly 1 minute behind the now decommissioned Jason-2.
+The 1-minute time delay was applied in order to not miss any data collection between missions.